gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 receive a high LCBD score whenever they display an exceptional community composition, be it a unique assemblage of species, or a richer or poorer community than most in the region.
-However, empirical studies have shown a decreasing relationship between LCBD scores and species richness (Heino & Grönroos, 2017).
+However, empirical studies have shown a decreasing relationship between LCBD scores and species richness [@Heino2017ExpSpe].
 In other words, the method tends to identify the poorest sites as the most exceptional ones.
 This remains to be shown on extended continuous scales, as overall beta diversity is strongly dependent on scale, therefore the relationship could potentially be different in such a case.

 This study shows that species distribution modelling predictions offer relevant LCBD and community-level predictions on extended spatial scales, similar to the